Yard Anyway

 Why This Conversion Shows Up Everywhere

 You'd think we'd have picked one system and stuck with it.
-But the U.So s. construction, landscaping, and textile industries never got that memo.
+But the U.S. construction, landscaping, and textile industries never got that memo.

 Fabric and textiles

 Walk into any fabric store.
 Bolts are measured in yards.
-Still, patterns give yardage requirements.
+Patterns give yardage requirements.
 But your measuring tape?
 Feet and inches.
-In real terms, if you're sewing curtains for a 25-foot-wide window wall, you need to know how many yards to buy.
+If you're sewing curtains for a 25-foot-wide window wall, you need to know how many yards to buy.
 (Answer: 8.33 — so you'll need 9 yards unless the pattern repeat lets you squeeze.

 Concrete, mulch, gravel — anything sold by the cubic yard